mikeohio1026/mllelectronics_v3/content/post/hardware_sbce/index.md

 If these things are not considered you end up with a hard brick like object.

 I think manufacturing is the same thing gone are the days of manual milling and now CNC automate things.
-You have the code and post processing you will spend as much as you did before but make it repeatable and accurate with SW.
+You have the code and pocst processing you will spend as much as you did before but make it repeatable and accurate with SW.
 That's the key is that you have the tools needed to make this digital transformation.

 Yet they are slow to adopt as it the focus of waterfall is to make widget and go through the process.
 Yet they adapted to LEAN and Six Sigma.

 I think the Hardware and SW development can do the same – let me outline this in the next article.
-## SBCE (Set Based Concurrent Engineering ) - Lean Hardware in Disguise??